Γ

 • Special feature: St. John's wort oil must be macerated in the sun for at least 6 weeks

-• Caution: May increase photosensitivity – do not use before sunbathing
+• Caution: Can increase photosensitivity - do not use before sunbathing

-While traditional methods have their place, modern extraction techniques can significantly increase the concentration of the active ingredients in your comfrey ointment .
-We at H4H Naturals also use these processes for our professional formulations.
+While traditional methods have their place, modern extraction techniques can significantly increase the concentration of active ingredients in your comfrey salve.
+We also use these methods at H4H Naturals for our professional formulations.

-Using a standard ultrasonic bath (like those used for jewelry), you can drastically reduce extraction time while increasing yield.
+With a commercially available ultrasonic cleaner (like those used for jewelry), you can drastically shorten the extraction time and simultaneously increase the yield.

-• 90% higher allantoin yield than with classic maceration
+• 90% higher allantoin yield than classic maceration

 • Extraction time reduced from weeks to 2-4 hours